-This work was financially supported by the Nuclear Power Core Technology Development Program (No. 20131520000140) of the Korea Institute of Energy Technology Evaluation and Planning (KETEP) funded by the Ministry of Trade Industry and Energy (MOTIE) and the Nuclear Safety Research Program through the Korea Foundation of Nuclear Safety (KOFONS), granted financial resource from the Nuclear Safety and Security Commission (NSSC), Republic of Korea (No. 1403006).
+This work was financially supported by the International Collaborative Energy Technology R&D Program (no. 20168540000030) of the Korea Institute of Energy Technology Evaluation and Planning (KETEP), which is funded by the Ministry of Trade Industry and Energy (MOTIE) and the Nuclear Safety Research Program through the Korea Radiation Safety Foundation (KORSAFe) and the Nuclear Safety and Security Commission (NSSC), Republic of Korea (Grant No. 1403006)